-This classic time travel story is what started it all.
-The Time Machine novel was the first mainstream use of a time machine, where the protagonist leaps to the future to witness events yet to transpire.
+Let’s start with the oldest book on our list of the best time trvale books.
+This classic time travel book “The Time Machine” by the author H G Wells is what started it all.
+The Time Machine sci fi book was the first mainstream use of a time machine, where the protagonist leaps to the future to witness events yet to transpire.
 He watches as humanity evolves into a race called the Eloi.
 Another race called the Morlocks hunts him relentlessly.
 As the hero travels farther, he witnesses the end of the sun itself and journeys back to recount his tale.

+H G Wells left a massive impact on popular culture with this time travel book and became known as the father of science fiction.
 The Time Machine gives us an interesting look at how human differences can be irrevocably split, leading to a dark, eerie future.

 Written by another pioneer of science fiction, Isaac Asimov, The End of Eternity is an influential tale with rich lore and world-building.
 Regarded as Asimov’s single best novels, it set a huge precedent for how complex a time-bending story can be.

 Taking place far in the future where time traveling is already an advancement, an elite group known as the Eternals reign supreme in Eternity.
 They live outside of time and space, bending history and controlling reality.